mbhagwan/data-analysis-with-python/README.md

-A repository for course notes, worked examples, and related stuff.
+A repository for course notes and worked examples related to data analysis with python.